 Before You Go.
 Boston weather is a little different from ours, being a little bit further north.
 Mark Twain, who lived the last few years of his life in nearby Hartford, said, "If you don't like the weather in New England, wait a minute."

 You should check the websites of the Boston Globe and the Boston Herald before you leave.
-For the moment, they're predicting temperatures in the mid-50s for daylight and the high 30s for the evening.
-You may need to bundle up.
+For the moment, they're predicting temperatures in the high 30s for daylight and mid-20s for the evening.
+They're also predicting "snow showers" for the course of the game.
+Bundle up.

 Wind is sometimes an issue inside Fenway Park and outside the TD Garden, but it shouldn't be a big issue in Foxboro, which isn't close to the Charles River like the former or Boston Harbor like the latter.